 In the fashion industry technology is always changing.
 To stay relevant (and employable) you absolutely need to stay up on the latest CAD software technology being used for design and tech pack creation.

-In a recent posts “What Computer Software Do Fashion Professionals Need to Know?”, I wrote about software being used across ALL of the fashion industry.
-Here we are going to dive deeper on specifically what fashion designers use and what the differences are.
+In a recent post “What Computer Software Do Fashion Professionals Need to Know?”, I wrote about software being used across ALL of the fashion industry.
+Here we are going to dive deeper into specifically what fashion designers use and what the differences are.

 Top Computer Software Used By Fashion Designers

 Below is a list of the most popular computer software being used by fashion designers today.

 - Adobe PhotoShop

 - Adobe Illustrator

 Most people start out learning Adobe Photoshop and/ or Illustrator.
 It is probably the most widely used software in the industry because it is inexpensive and has many features.
 Adobe has gone to cloud-based pricing that starts as low as $19 per month per program.
 See discount below.
 This also makes Adobe an obvious choice for freelancers to have access to programs at home.

 Adobe PhotoShop was not a CAD program.
 It was designed to edit photos.
 However, the program is great for textile print design, and simple woven CAD needs.
 Many designers also use the software to create portfolios, line sheets, and presentations.

 Adobe Illustrator is the vector-based sister program that is widely used for sketching and technical design which is covered in the next section.
 Most designers create their sketches in Adobe Illustrator and then import the sketches into Adobe PhotoShop or other software to be used for line sheets, presentations or other uses.